sanskrit/raw_etexts_english/blogs/manasataramgini/2004-07-02_islamism-and-the-west.md

 +++
-title = "Islamism and thexa0West"
+title = "Islamism and the West"

 +++
 One point to notice is that Islam, in part derives its modern strength